 Violante Ferroni was a Florentine painter born in 1720.
 A young prodigy, she gained admittance to the Accademia del Disegno at the age of 16 and also belonged to Florence’s Accademia di San Luca.
 She had several important teachers, including another prominent female artist, Violante Siries Cerroti.
 We don’t know very much about Violante Ferroni’s life or career, because few records and works attributed to her are yet known.
 However, her paintings at San Giovanni di Dio alone prove her significance.
 The few professional female artists of her era typically specialized in small-scale works meant for domestic settings.
 The fact that Ferroni received a prestigious commission for large, religious paintings in a public setting indicates her great esteem in 18th-century Florence.

 In the 16th century, Portuguese monk Saint John of God (San Giovanni di Dio) founded a healing order called the Brothers Hospitallers, whose members care for the poor and the sick.
-Cannonized in 1690, he is now the patron saint of hospitals.
+Canonized in 1690, he is now the patron saint of hospitals.

 Ancestors of the explorer Amerigo Vespucci founded the hospital in Florence in the 14th century.
 In the mid-18th century, remodeling of the former Vespucci family home transformed it into the hospital building known today.
 Violante Ferroni was one of several artists chosen to decorate the hospital’s new atrium.
 San Giovanni di Dio operated as a hospital until 1982; it now belongs to the Tuscan health and wellness ministries and is also open as a museum.
-This historic building is currently undergoing a thorough restoration.

 Violante Ferroni created two 8 by 11.5 foot oval paintings that dominate the atrium, one on each side of the staircase.
 Saint John of God Gives Bread to the Poor and Saint John of God Heals Plague Victims perfectly represent the order’s aim to care for the sick and help the poor.
 However, some scholars suggest that Saint John of God Heals Plague Victims (1756) is an incorrect title.
 That scene may depict another event.
 Ferroni’s paintings were among the first thing patients would see upon entry into the hospital building.